-Data breaches are not always intentional.
+Salesforce Data Breach are not always intentional.
 Users can accidentally send protected data to the wrong email address or upload it to the wrong share; in fact, mistakes account for 17% of breaches, according to the well-known Verizon’s 2018 Data breach investigation Report.
 But the report found that most breaches are deliberate and financially motivated.
-While different methods are used to gain access to sensitive data, 28% of breaches involve insiders, according to the Verizon report.
+While different methods are used to gain access to sensitive data, 28% of salesforce data breach involves insiders, according to the Verizon report.

 - Cyber-attacks: Hackers use malware, phishing, social engineering, skimming, and related techniques to gain access to protected information.